 The narcissist is mortally terrified of being abandoned by his partner.
+And ignoring him can make the narcissist jealous.
 This fear drives him to minimize his interactions with his partner to avoid the inevitable pain of rejection.
 This, in turn, leads exactly to the feared abandonment.
 The narcissist knows that his behavior instigates that which he is so afraid of.
 In a way he is happy about it, because it gives him the illusion that he is in exclusive control of the relationship and of his own fate.

 Ultimately, the narcissist loses his partners in all his relationships.
 He hates himself for it and is enraged.
 This constant inner turmoil generates unremitting fear manifested in the form of anxiety attacks, or an anxiety disorder.
 In the course of such life crises, the narcissist briefly believes that he is intrinsically defective and dysfunctional when it comes to establishing and to maintaining relationships (which is true!)